 When an RSTA receiving an HE TB Ranging NDP sets the LTFVECTOR parameter in the PHY-

-RXLTFSEQUENCE.request primitive to either the bit string (e.g., the Secure-LTF-bits-R2I or Secure-LTF-bits-I2R) for generating any secure HE-LTF or null (#1828, #1831), the RSTA shall not use the TOA value of the HE Ranging NDP and set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the Location Measurement Report carrying the TOA value of the HE TB Ranging NDP.
+RXLTFSEQUENCE.request primitive to either the bit string (e.g., the Secure-LTF-bits-R2I or Secure-LTF-bits-I2R) for generating any secure HE-LTF or null (#1828, #1831), the RSTA shall not use the TOA value of the HE Ranging NDP and shall set the Invalid Measurement Indication subfield to 1 in the TOA Error field in the Location Measurement Report carrying the TOA value of the HE TB Ranging NDP.

 When an ISTA sending an HE TB Ranging NDP sets the TXVECTOR parameter LTF_SEQUENCE to either the bit string (e.g., the Secure-LTF-bits-R2I or Secure-LTF-bits-I2R) for generating any secure HE-LTF or null (#1828, #1831), the ISTA shall not use the TOD value of HE TB Ranging NDP for the range measurement.